gary391/CDK-course-resource-udemy/README.md

+# How to create a simple app using CDK

+* `cd cdk-starter`
+* cdk init
+* cdk init --language=typescript (For simple project)

+# Folder structures inside the project

+* lib folder - This folder will contains the actual cloudformation
+* bin folder - Contains the code to initialize the application stacks
+* The dependencies are stored in package.json file.
+  * There are primary two types of dependencies
+    * devdependencies
+    * dependencies
+      * aws-cdk-lib - Construct lib
+      * constructs
+      * These will generate types.

 # Welcome to your CDK TypeScript project

 This is a blank project for CDK development with TypeScript.

 The `cdk.json` file tells the CDK Toolkit how to execute your app.
+ * "app": "npx ts-node --prefer-ts-exts bin/cdk-starter-new.ts" - This node execute.
+ * This is the entry point into our project.
+This is what is called when we call different cdk command
+ * inside our project.

 ## Useful commands